quentin-lc/frailtypack/paper/paper.md

 takes values `TRUE/FALSE` to indicate if the parametric bootstrap estimation of the standard-error of $\hat{\operatorname{PTE}}(t)$ and its confidence bands should be computed.
-If set to `TRUE` then the number of bootstrap samples is specified by `pte.nboot` with a default value of
+If set to `TRUE` then the number of bootstrap samples is specified by `pte.nboot`.
-$2000$.
-A complete description of each parameter can be found in the documentation of the package `frailtypack` available on the `CRAN`.
+A complete description of all parameters can be found in the documentation of the function in the package.

 The function `longiPenal` returns a `R` object of class `longiPenal` on which the usual `R` functions `summary`, `print` and `plot` can be